 Where can I buy a smart hand prosthesis?

 For simple hand prostheses, we recommend your local medical supply store; alternatively, ask your doctor for advice.
 However, if you are looking for a high-tech hand prosthesis that can feel and intuitively apply all grip techniques, please let us advise you.
 We will recommend a suitable partner from our network.

 There are many manufacturers who offer hand prostheses children versions.
 Let us advise you.

 A new possibility is to completely replace myoelectric systems with magnetomicrometry (MM) technology.
 How does it work?
-Small magnetic beads are implanted in each muscle. using magnetic fields, sensors continuously measure the distance between the implanted beads. the length and speed of muscle movement is then measured and determined. this movement is in turn used to control the movement of the orthosis.
+Small magnetic beads are implanted in each muscle.
+With the help of magnetic fields, sensors now continuously measure the distance between the implanted beads.
+The length and speed of muscle movement is measured and determined.
+This movement is then used to control the movement of the orthosis.
 MM sensors are incredibly precise and do not rely on skin contact.

 But does that make any sense at all, because medicine is trying to enable patients to reach for something we want.
 For example, to grasp an object, one must know both the current position of the hand and the desired position.

 We track the positions of our hands using proprioception.
 For example, when you want to bend your arm toward your chest, you tighten your biceps, which stretches your triceps.
 Your brain intuitively controls the muscle states to calculate the position of your arm.
 That's why you can close your eyes while doing this.